longaccess/longaccess-client/docs/intro.md

 * It generates a 256 bit random key
 * It encrypts the archive with AES in CTR mode
 * It calculates an authenticating code with HMAC-SHA512
-* It transmits to the service:
-    - the encrypted archive
-    - the authenticating code
-    - the archive description

 ### Archiving and compressing the files
 The archive is assembled and encrypted locally on the user's computer.